zainali1234/tutor-management-desktop-app/README.md

 # Tutor Management Desktop App

 ## Features
-- User-friendly interface for managing tutors and students
+- User friendly interface for managing tutors and students
 - Administrators can manage tutor profiles and schedules
 - Scheduling system for assigning tutors to students based on their weekly availiabilty times
 - Dashboard with general statistics and insights